fortrabbit/blog/celebrating-one-year-of-fortrabbit.md

 ---
 title: Celebrating one year of fortrabbit
 author: fl
-excerpt: "Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah!"
+excerpt: Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah, Yeah!
 created: 2013-10-04
+published: true
+tags:
+  - chronicles
 ---

 As time flies by!
 It's already a year ago when we launched our PHP hosting platform here.
 I think we are doing good.